khulnasoft-bot/control-panel/docs/github-oauth.md

 ## Unlinking the GitHub OAuth app

-The only way to unlink a OAuth app from a Koyeb account is to delete the account and re-create it.
+The only way to unlink a OAuth app from a Snipkit account is to delete the account and re-create it.